top of page

 On this day: Overthrow of the Hawaiian Monarchy

-Greetings PHG fans, today we mark a solemn occasion that seems prescient against the backdrop of this week's headlines.
-On this day 17 January 1893, the Hawaiian Monarchy was overthrown.
 A group of 13 men calling themselves the ‘Committee of Safety’ ended the rule of Queen Liliʻuokalani and abolished the monarchy, which had ruled Hawai'i for 98 years.
-A Hawaiian Republic was declared, and the country was annexed by the United States five years later, in the midst of the Spani
+A Hawaiian Republic was declared, and the country was annexed by the United States five years later, in the midst of the Spanish American War.

 Tony Boccia